~Chapter One~ The Hard Working Girl

 “Ta-da!” she said spinning to the fox with a happy smile.
 “How do I look?”

 The fox merely snorted in response and for a moment Enya thought that he might have looked less than impressed.
-Then again she had been doing that type of reaction for the past several days; it was bound to get old for any kind of creature.
+Then again, she had been doing that type of reaction for the past few days since the snow began suddenly; it was bound to get old for any kind of creature.

 The fox then scampered quickly out the door and began to bound in the snow almost playfully as Enya placed the wicker baskets by the door and carried the bucket over to the nearby well, her footsteps leaving large imprints in the snow as it crunched underfoot.
 The early morning hair was crisp and chilled, the cold air feeling sharp when she inhaled as faint signs of sunlight began to show, making everything look like a pale blue of a robin’s egg.
 Reaching the well she began to pump the water into the bucket, taking slow heavy lifts and plunges to get the water to leave the well.
 Enya quickly took it back to the house only to stop and call out at Roux.